 A: Weber does not recommend this practice, as you risk damage to the porcelain finish of the charcoal bowl.
 Hot coals can be extinguished by closing all the dampers and allowing the cooker to sit overnight.
-If you need to extinguish the coals quickly, dump them out of the cooker and then apply water, or dispose of hot coals in a dedicated metal ash bin.
+If you need to extinguish the coals quickly, dump them out of the cooker and then apply water, or dispose of hot coals in a dedicated metal ash bucket.

 A: If ashes are left in the cooker and exposed to moisture or humidity over several weeks, the ashes may solidify into a concrete-like mass and can be very difficult to remove.
 WSM owner Tom Raveret writes, "All I had to do was take the charcoal bowl and drop it from about 2 feet upside down a couple of times (on the grass, NOT cement) and that took care of it."

 A: Weber Bullets produced before 2000 came with a stained wooden lid handle.
-These handles tend to weather and crack with age, especially if exposed to the elements.
+These handles tend to weather and crack with age, especially when exposed to the elements.
 To keep rain off the handle while cooking, slip a plastic sandwich bag over the handle, fold down any excess material, and fasten with a rubber band.
 When the cooker is not in use, make sure to keep the unit covered with the vinyl cover provided by Weber.

 A: Sadly, some folks have had their WSM stolen right out of their backyards.
 If you're concerned about losing your cooker, it's a good idea to mark it so you can identify it in the event it is recovered.